Skip to content

 • Longer auth timeout (3 s → 15 s).
 A temporarily slow Grafana no longer immediately translates to mass 401s in nginx auth_request.

-• Larger HTTP transport pool for the Grafana client: MaxIdleConns 50 → 200 and explicit MaxIdleConnsPerHost 100 (Go default is 2).
-Reconnect bursts no longer force a fresh TCP/TLS handshake for almost every request.
+• Larger HTTP transport pool for the Grafana client: MaxIdleConns 50 → 100 with explicit MaxIdleConnsPerHost 100 (Go default is 2). pmm-managed only ever talks to a single Grafana host, so the per-host cap is the real bound and both are set to the same value — aligned with Grafana's max_open_conn = 100, the ceiling on auth lookups it can process in parallel.
+Reconnect bursts no longer force a fresh TCP connection for almost every request.

 Postgres connection pressure

 • Raise pmm-managed's Postgres pool from 5 idle / 10 open to 20 idle / 50 open.
-The previous limit caused DB-bound auth paths (LBAC role lookup, settings reads, agent-state writes) to queue at 10 during the burst, on the same Postgres backends Grafana was contending for.
+The previous limit caused DB-bound auth paths to queue at 10 during the burst.

 pmm-agent reconnect